AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/the-new-workfront-experience/feature-list-and-release-timing-for-the-new-workfront-experience.md

  </tbody>
 </table>

-## Functionality removed from the new Adobe Workfront experience
+## Functionality removed from the new Adobe Workfront experience {#functionality-removed-from-the-new-adobe-workfront-experience}

 ### My Work